JoNowakowska/my_app1/README.md

+# my_app1
-# my_app1 - the simple app connecting to sqlite db written using OOO
+- the simple app connecting to sqlite db which was written using OOP

 ##Description
 This app was written thoroughly by me using my current knowledge.
 The idea for this app comes from a course of Teclado.